emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Results

-Building on this observation, we address the problem of predicting \(\mathcal{H}\) from EMG features (\(\texttt{vec}(\mathcal{E})\), \(\mathbb{D}(\mathcal{E})\), or \(\texttt{vec}(\mathcal{B})\)) without explicit temporal alignments.
-Since linear inversion is ill-posed, we model this mapping using a nonlinear sequence-to-sequence architecture capable of capturing the structured dependencies in \(\mathcal{H}\).
-Specifically, EMG features are fed into a TDS convolutional network (section~\ref{sec:Methods}), which predicts discrete units derived from \(\mathcal{H}\).
-We use the 100-unit discrete representation from layer 6 of the \textsc{HuBERT-base} model~\cite{lakhotia-etal-2021-generative}, denoted \(\texttt{dis}(\mathcal{H})_{\textsc{HuBERT}}\).
-The model is trained with the connectionist temporal classification (CTC) loss~\cite{graves2006connectionist}, enabling alignment-free learning between EMG sequences and \(\texttt{dis}(\mathcal{H})_{\textsc{HuBERT}}\).
-Finally, the predicted \(\texttt{dis}(\mathcal{H})_{\textsc{HuBERT}}\) sequence is passed to a pretrained Tacotron vocoder~\cite{Tacotron} to generate audio waveforms.
-The end-to-end architecture is shown in figure \ref{fig:emgSpeech}.
+Motivated by this observation, we consider alignment-free prediction of \(\mathcal{H}\)-derived representations from EMG features (\(\texttt{vec}(\mathcal{E})\), \(\mathbb{D}(\mathcal{E})\), or \(\texttt{vec}(\mathcal{B})\)).
+Because the inverse linear mapping is ill posed, we model it using a nonlinear sequence-to-sequence architecture that can capture temporal and contextual dependencies present in \(\mathcal{H}\).
+Concretely, EMG features are provided as input to a TDS convolutional network (section~\ref{sec:seq2seq}) that predicts discrete units associated with \(\mathcal{H}\).
+We use the 100-unit discretization from layer 6 of \textsc{HuBERT-base}~\citep{lakhotia-etal-2021-generative}, denoted \(\texttt{dis}(\mathcal{H})_{\textsc{HuBERT}}\).
+Training is performed with the connectionist temporal classification (CTC) loss~\citep{graves2006connectionist}, which enables learning without explicit frame-level alignment between EMG sequences and \(\texttt{dis}(\mathcal{H})_{\textsc{HuBERT}}\).
+Finally, the predicted \(\texttt{dis}(\mathcal{H})_{\textsc{HuBERT}}\) sequence is converted to audio using a pretrained Tacotron vocoder~\citep{Tacotron}.
+The overall architecture is illustrated in figure~\ref{fig:emgSpeech}.